fabiobianco/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-### 1 -Calculate the total number of steps taken per day
+### 1 - Calculate the total number of steps taken per day

 ```r
 y <- group_by(activity, date)